Compare Coder Agents to Cursor Agents

 Why look for Cursor Agents alternatives?

-The agent loop runs in Cursor's cloud.
-Cursor's hybrid model executes tools on your machines, but planning, state management, and model inference stay in Cursor's hosted control plane.
-Per Cursor's docs, file chunks the model reads leave your network.
-For teams with strict perimeter or residency requirements, that's a meaningful architectural difference.
+- The agent loop runs in Cursor's cloud.
+Planning, state, and model inference stay in Cursor's control plane, and file chunks the model reads leave your network.
+That's a non-starter for strict perimeter or residency requirements.

-LLM credentials and routing are Cursor-managed.
-API keys for cloud agents are held by Cursor.
-Customers cannot bring their own keys, route to self-hosted models, or point inference at providers like Bedrock or Ollama.
-Teams that need full control over inference paths typically need a different platform.
+- LLM credentials and routing are Cursor-managed.
+Customers can't bring their own keys or route inference to self-hosted models or providers like Bedrock or Ollama.

-None of this makes Cursor a worse product.
-Cursor optimizes for a managed experience and fast onboarding.
-Coder optimizes for environments where infrastructure boundaries are non-negotiable.
+- Different design priorities.
+Cursor optimizes for a managed experience and fast onboarding; Coder is built for environments where infrastructure boundaries are non-negotiable.

 Architectural differences at a glance